google-deepmind/mujoco/doc/programming/extension.rst

 Writing plugins
 ^^^^^^^^^^^^^^^

-This section, targeted at developers, is not yet written.
+This section, targeted at developers, is incomplete.
 We encourage people who wish to write their own plugins to contact the MuJoCo development team for help.
 A good starting point for experienced developers is the `associated tests <https://github.com/deepmind/mujoco/blob/main/test/engine/engine_plugin_test.cc>`_ and the first-party plugins in the `first-party plugin directory <https://github.com/deepmind/mujoco/tree/main/plugin>`_.